Best Cotton Yarn for Crochet (2024)

 Best Cotton Yarn for Shawls & Lightweight Scarves

-Triangle shawls and lightweight scarves are one of those accessories that really come in handy during Spring days and chill Summer nights.
+Triangle shawls and lightweight scarves are some of those accessories that really come in handy during Spring days and chill Summer nights.

 Online, you’ll find a large variety of gradient yarn cakes in all colors!
 Here are a couple of cakes and yarns that I used for crocheting shawls and scarves: